Israel pounds Gaza as Iran attack threat puts region on edge - World News

 The war began with Hamas's unprecedented Oct.
 7 attack against Israel which resulted in the deaths of 1,170 people, mostly civilians, according to Israeli figures.

-The latest bombardments in Gaza came after Israel said it was strengthening air defences and paused leave for combat units, following a deadly April 1 air strike that destroyed Iran's consulate building in Damascus.
+The latest bombardments in Gaza came after Israel said it had strengthened air defences and paused leave for combat units, following a deadly April 1 air strike that destroyed Iran's consulate building in Damascus.

-Iran blamed Israel, its arch foe, which has stepped up strikes against Iran-linked targets in Syria since the Gaza war began.
+Iran blamed its arch foe Israel, which has stepped up strikes against Iran-linked targets in Syria since the Gaza war began.

-Among the targets have been fighters from Lebanon's Hezbollah movement in Syria.
-The group has also exchanged regular deadly fire with Israel over the Lebanese border since October.

-Iranian Foreign Minister Hossein Amir-Abdollahian said late Thursday he had received phone calls from German Foreign Minister Annalena Baerbock as well as her British and Australian counterparts.

-United States President Joe Biden had on Wednesday said Iran is "threatening to launch a significant attack on Israel," and pledged "ironclad" support for Washington's top regional ally despite diplomatic tensions over Israel's military conduct in Gaza.

-U.S. Central Command chief, General Michael Kurilla, was in Israel on Thursday to discuss the situation with Defence Minister Yoav Gallant, the Pentagon said.
+The White House said on Friday that the threat from Iran remained "real".

+Asked what his message was to Iran on striking Israel, Biden said: "Don't".

-France on Friday warned its nationals against travelling to Iran, Israel, Lebanon or the Palestinian territories, after the U.S. embassy in Israel announced it was restricting the movements of its diplomats over security fears.
+France warned its nationals against travelling to Iran, Israel, Lebanon or the Palestinian territories, after the U.S. embassy in Israel announced it was restricting the movements of its diplomats over security fears.

-German airline Lufthansa extended a temporary suspension of flights to and from Tehran until Saturday.
+German airline Lufthansa said its planes would no longer use Iranian airspace as it extended a suspension of flights to and from Tehran.

 In their October attack, Hamas militants seized about 250 hostages, 129 of whom remain in Gaza, including 34 the Israeli army says are dead.

-"You, members of the cabinet, must state clearly that the fighting will not stop, that the IDF and our good sons will continue to crush the enemy until a complete victory," said Itzik Buntzel, the father of Israeli soldier Amit Buntzel who was killed in Gaza.

-Washington has ramped up pressure on Netanyahu to agree to a truce, increase aid flows and abandon plans to send troops into Rafah.
+Washington has ramped up pressure on Netanyahu to increase aid flows to Gaza in the face of U.N. warnings of imminent famine.

-Israeli Defence Minister Gallant said on Wednesday that Israel would "flood Gaza with aid", using an Israeli crossing point, streamlined checks, the Ashdod port and two new routes organised with Jordan.

-However, on Thursday the United Nations Security Council said "more should be done to bring the required relief given the scale of needs in Gaza".
+The Israeli army said that an undisclosed number of aid trucks had been allowed to enter Gaza Thursday through a newly opened border crossing into the north of the territory.

+"The first food aid trucks entered through the new northern crossing from Israel into Gaza yesterday," the Israeli defence ministry body that oversees Palestinian civil affairs, COGAT, said.